Back

-New Jersey imposes an Inheritance Tax on the transfer of assets from a deceased person to a beneficiary.
-The tax amount depends on the beneficiary's relationship to the decedent and the value of the assets received.
+Inheritance Tax.
+New Jersey imposes an Inheritance Tax on the transfer of assets from a deceased person (decedent) to someone else (beneficiary).
+The tax amount depends on several factors:

 There are two types of Inheritance Tax, resident and non-resident.
-This is based on where the person legally lived when he/she passed away.
-See Decedent Information for more information on resident and non-resident Inheritance Tax.
+This is based on where the decedent legally lived when they passed away.

-On January 1, 2018, under current law, the New Jersey Estate Tax will no longer be imposed for individuals who die on or after that date.
+Estate Tax.
+New Jersey Estate Tax is no longer imposed for individuals who died on or after January 1, 2018.

 The New Jersey Estate Tax originated in 1934.
 It was based on the size of the entire estate and did not break down the distribution of assets beyond exemptions for spouses and charities.